 Pet insurance is one great way to reduce the often-unanticipated expenses of veterinary care, and it isn’t exactly new.
 Famous television dog Lassie became insured in 1982, making her the first American pet to have health insurance, and millions have followed since.
 Yet, pet insurance remains largely underused, with The New York Times estimating that 2% or fewer of American pet owners have health insurance for their animals.

-If you’re a long-time pet owner, or among the millions who’ve become a first-time pet owner since the onset o the COVID-19 pandemic, pet insurance can help save you money on veterinary costs.
+If you’re a long-time pet owner, or among the millions who’ve become a first-time pet owner since the onset of the pandemic, pet insurance can help save you money on veterinary costs.
 Let’s take a quick look at how pet insurance works.

 What is Pet Insurance?